tensorflow/tensorflow/tensorflow/compiler/mlir/README.md

-# MLIR dialects and utilities for TensorFlow, TensorFlow Lite and XLA.
+# MLIR dialects and utilities for TensorFlow, Lite RT and XLA.

 This module contains the MLIR
 ([Multi-Level Intermediate Representation](https://mlir.llvm.org))